Christianity in the 1st century: Sources

 Christian sources, such as the four canonical gospels, the Pauline epistles, and the New Testament apocrypha, include detailed stories about Jesus, but scholars differ on the historicity of specific episodes described in the Biblical accounts of Jesus.
 The Gospels are theological documents, which "provide information the authors regarded as necessary for the religious development of the Christian communities in which they worked."
-They consist of short passages, pericopes, which the Gospel-authors arranged in various ways as suited their aims.
+They consist of short passages, or pericopes, arranged in various ways as suited their aims.

 Non-Christian sources that are used to study and establish the historicity of Jesus include Jewish sources such as Josephus, and Roman sources such as Tacitus.
 These sources are compared to Christian sources such as the Pauline epistles and the Synoptic Gospels.
 These sources are usually independent of each other (e.g. Jewish sources do not draw upon Roman sources), and similarities and differences between them are used in the authentication process.